open-contracting/kingfisher-summarize/docs/cli/use.rst

 .. code-block:: bash

-    python ocdskingfisher-views-cli add-view 123 "The note" --name the_name --tables-only
+    ./manage.py add 123 "The note" --name the_name --tables-only

 Use this option if: